 Cataracts are a widespread sight-robbing age-related affliction.
 In the United States alone, Medicare estimates the annual cost at $3.5 billion for the 1.35 million cataract operations performed annually.

-This most recent study builds upon NAC’s already impressive clinical track record for the prevention and reversal of cataracts.
+This study builds upon NAC’s already impressive clinical track record for the prevention and reversal of cataracts.
 Since the start of this century, NAC has been used by thousands of individuals to treat age-related eye diseases like cataracts, and macular degeneration.

-In this new study of more than 50,000 elderly individuals, N-acetylcarnosine topical eyedrops target therapy was demonstrated to have significant efficacy, safety, and good tolerability for the prevention and treatment of visual impairment.
+In this study of more than 50,000 elderly individuals, N-acetylcarnosine topical eyedrops target therapy was demonstrated to have significant efficacy, safety, and good tolerability for the prevention and treatment of visual impairment.
 In their conclusion, the study’s authors wrote:

 “Overall, accumulated study data demonstrate that … N-acetylcarnosine eyedrops, promote healthy vision and prevent vision disability from senile cataracts, primary open-angle glaucoma, age-related macular degeneration, diabetic retinopathy, and aging.
 N-acetylcarnosine eyedrop therapy is the crown jewel of the anti-aging medical movement and revolutionizes early detection, treatment, and rejuvenation of aging related eye-disabling disorders.”1